accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/methodologie.md

 To assess the criteria in the framework, the tests are carried out using the dedicated PAC tool or directly in the Acrobat Reader interface.

-The section below describe the essential elements you need to know to install PAC.
+The section below describes the essential elements you need to know to install PAC.

 #### PAC
 Installation procedure